Once you've reviewed these guidelines and are confident your idea is a good fit for SB, feel free to submit a proposal.

 Creating a new "business as usual" — a few examples: more and more companies are disrupting the linear, take-make-waste approach to business by adopting holistic, circular strategies that include designing products for recycling, reuse or disassembly; shifting from product-based to service-based business models; establishing take-back programs for products at end of life; and utilizing more beneficial, easily recyclable or previously wasted materials.

-Going beyond "doing less bad"— while reducing impacts is still an immediate concern and a necessary step, we’re looking to highlight those working toward everything from zero waste and emissions, and positive environmental/social impacts to net positivity in terms of energy, materials and resources; creating tangible benefits and shared value for all stakeholders.
+Going beyond "doing less bad"— while reducing impacts is still an immediate concern and a necessary step, we’re looking to highlight those working beyond net-zero waste and emissions, to net-positive and/or regenerative impacts in terms of energy, materials and resources; creating tangible benefits and shared value for all stakeholders.

 Correlating sustainability with business value — we want to hear from and about companies that understand that the long-term health of their business is inextricably linked to the long-term health of the planet and those who inhabit it, and are creating KPIs and success metrics that reflect this.